Harvard-ATG/django-app-lti/README.md

 ## Advanced Setup

-To customize the behavior of the LTI launch and how the POST request is processed, create a new view and by subclassing  ```django_app_lti.views.LTILaunchView``` and modify your settings.py configuration so that the ```LAUNCH_URL```  points to that view (don't forget to add the URL route for the launch view you created).
+To customize the behavior of the LTI launch and how the POST request is processed in terms of initializing models and other launch data, subclass ```django_app_lti.views.LTILaunchView``` and modify your settings.py configuration so that the ```LAUNCH_URL``` points to that view (don't forget to add the URL route for the launch view you created).

 Example: